yzhangcs/parser/README.md

 | epochs        | max number of epochs                    |                                  1000                                  |
 | patience      | patience for early stop                 |                                  100                                   |

-Aside from using consistent hyperparameters, there are some keypoints that significantly affect the performance of the model:

-- Dividing the pretrained embedding by its standard-deviation
-- Applying the same dropout mask at every recurrent timestep
-- Jointly dropping the words and tags

-For the above reasons, we may have to give up using some native modules in pytorch (e.g., `LSTM` and `Dropout`), and use self-implemented ones instead.

 ## References

 * [Deep Biaffine Attention for Neural Dependency Parsing](https://arxiv.org/abs/1611.01734)